TiboRombaut/GPP_Exam_Tibo_Rombaut_FSM-BT/README.md

 <h3>preface

-<h5>Hello in this project I wanted to learn the difference between Finite state machines and behaviour trees.
+Hello in this project I wanted to learn the difference between Finite state machines and behaviour trees.
 I also wanted to see what te pros's and cons are of each Desicion making structure and also I want to make my own implementation of a combination between the 2 structures, I will also give some examples on how you can implement it.

 <h3>Finite State machine(FSM)